This course has been specifically created for international students and includes modules to broaden your knowledge and fluency in business English.

 Our Business School is also home to a large number of international research students employed by companies such as BMW, Audi, Siemens and Porsche.
 They are a dynamic presence on campus and their insights will bring an added dimension to your learning.

-To add further to your international perspective, you’ll spend time in the business capital of New York City.
-You’ll visit the New York Stock Exchange as well as tour other commercial hot spots for a first hand view of international business in its most powerful context.
-We think this is so important we include it in the cost of your degree and are possibly one of the only Business Schools in the country to do this.
+To add further to your international perspective, you’ll have the opportunity to spend time in the business capital of New York City.
+You’ll be able to visit the New York Stock Exchange as well as tour other commercial hot spots for a first hand view of international business in its most powerful context.

 In addition to your professional experience you’ll have a personal tutor to help you identify extra curricular opportunities to gain wider life skills.
 For example, placements, voluntary work, clubs, societies, sports and lots more.
 So not only do you graduate with an international business studies degree recognised by the CMI, you’ll have practical national and international experience, plus a wider exposure to life overall.
 We call this Your Future Plan.
 It’s why our graduates are in demand.
 It’s what makes studying at University of Gloucestershire special.
 Click here for more information.